Dick Honig

 Honig is still involved with the Big Ten Conference in a supervisory role and operates instant replay during games.
-Honig also trains and assigns officials for the European Federation of American Football, which he helped establish in 1988.
+In its early years, Honig was instrumental in training officials for the European Federation of American Football, which he helped establish in 1988.

-In 1984, Honig started Honig's Whistle Stop, an officials' supplies company, which would later turn into one of the largest officiatting supply companies in the world.
+In 1984, Honig started Honig's Whistle Stop, an officials' supplies company, which would later turn into one of the largest officiating supply companies in the world.
 Honig started the business is his basement in 1984, and quickly acquired office space a year later.
-Before the web, Honig's used mail-order catalog and phone sales to build it's business.
+Before the web, Honig's used mail-order catalog and phone sales to build its business.
 Honig's has expanded its operation to eight branch offices throughout the United States and Canada, and is the uniform supplier for umpires working the College World Series.
-Honig owned and operated the Whistle Stop up until 2017, when he sold the Company and started his retirement.
+Honig owned and operated the Whistle Stop up until 2017, when he sold the company and started his retirement.

 Honig and his wife, Liana, have four children and reside in Ann Arbor, Michigan.